 It’s tough to write code that communicates what it does, but it turns out that bar isn’t quite high enough.
 Strive to write code that makes clear the meanings behind its machinations.
 Code that can survive the loss of those who originally wrote it; that doesn’t just redescribe its implicit function.
 Code that answers “why?”.

 Next Steps & Related Reading

-Detect emerging problems in your codebase with.
-We'll deliver solutions for fixing them, and demonstrate techniques for building a Ruby on Rails application that will be fun to work on for years to come.
+Detect emerging problems in your codebase with Ruby Science.
+We’ll deliver solutions for fixing them, and demonstrate techniques for building a Ruby on Rails application that will be fun to work on for years to come.